EmilioPeJu/hirnoty/README.md

 OTP (str): path to a file with one time passwords (one per line) that will be consume from end to beginning of the file, the password must be provided at the end of the command.
 Defaults to None (disabled).

+INVERTED_INDEX (bool): enable file indexing using an inverted index.
+Defaults to False.

 ## Built With
 * [aiogram](https://github.com/aiogram/aiogram) Asynchronous library for